 Limited data are available on repeated dose inhalation toxicity with data only available for a single trialkoxysilane.
-In available studies (nose-only exposure to aerosols), histopathological abnormalities were observed in the nasal cavity, larynx, and lung were observed.
+In available studies (nose-only exposure to aerosols), histopathological abnormalities were observed in the nasal cavity, larynx, and lung.
 Many of these effects persisted to the end of the recovery period although lower incidence and severity were noted for effects.
 The lowest observed adverse effect concentration (LOAEC) was 0.045 mg/L/6 hours/day in a 90 day study.
-No data are available amino mono- and dialkoxysilanes.
-Although effects in the respiratory tract following inhalation exposure are expected for all chemicals in this evaluation (due to irritant effects) the doses at which effects occur may be higher than for the trialkoxysilanes.
+No data are available for amino mono- and dialkoxysilanes.
+Although effects in the respiratory tract following inhalation exposure are expected for all chemicals in this evaluation (due to irritant effects) the doses at which adverse effects could occur following repeated exposure to amino- and dialkoxysilanes may be higher than for the trialkoxysilanes.
 Effects based on exposure to vapours has not been investigated.